Ballan, Victoria: Transport

-Ballan railway station is serviced by regular fast regional Ballarat V/Line rail service VLocity approximately hourly with a 1-hour journey to the state's regional railway hub Southern Cross station in Melbourne - or 20 minute journey to Ballarat.
-Being on the Serviceton line trains stopping at the station give Ballan access via Ballarat to regional services including the Ararat V/Line rail service, the Mildura line as far as Maryborough and connecting bus services.
+The Ballarat V/Line rail service serves Ballan railway station approximately every hour with a 1-hour journey time to the state's regional railway hub Southern Cross station in Melbourne, or a 20 minute journey to Ballarat.
+Located on the Serviceton line, trains stopping at the station give Ballan access via Ballarat to regional services including the Ararat V/Line rail service, the Mildura line as far as Maryborough and connecting bus services.
 The town centre is only a three-block walk from the station.
-Trains to Ballarat and Melbourne are running at a frequency of 20 minutes in busy times and 40 minutes in normal day time starting from 4 in morning to 11 at night.
+Trains to Ballarat and Melbourne run at a frequency of 20 minutes during peak hour and 40 minutes in at other times, starting from 4 AM to 11 PM.

 VLine coaches also regularly stop in Ballan en route from Ballarat to Melbourne, and Ballarat Airport shuttle buses run from the Ballan Police Station Bus Stop to Melbourne Airport.
 Ballan Bus Lines also runs on all weekdays bus services to Daylesford (Hepburn Springs) and Gordon (Mount Egerton).

-Nearest major airports are Melbourne Airport and Avalon Airport.
+The nearest major airports are Melbourne Airport and Avalon Airport.
 There is also a local taxi service based in Ballan.